Tensor categories for vertex operator superalgebra extensions: Applications

 \subsection{Verlinde formulae}

-One of the high points of the theory of regular \VOA s is Verlinde's formula giving the fusion rules of the \VOA{} in terms of the modular $S$-matrix.
-This formula was conjectured by Verlinde \cite{V} and proven by Huang \cite{H-verlinde,H-rigidity}.
-Using the induction functor we will now also get Verlinde formulae for regular \VOSA s of correct and wrong boson-fermion statistics as well as for regular \VOA s with wrong statistics.
+One of the high points of the theory of regular \VOA s is the Verlinde formula, conjectured by Verlinde \cite{V} and proven by Huang \cite{H-verlinde}, for the fusion rules of the \VOA{} in terms of the modular $S$-matrix.
+We start by recalling this formula:

+Let $V$ be a regular \VOA{}, $X$ a $V$-module, and $[\rep V]$ the set of equivalence classes of simple $V$-modules.
+The modular $S$-matrix is defined by the modular $S$-transformation of torus one-point functions.
+For this let $L(0)$ be the Virasoro zero-mode of $V$ and $c$ the central charge; then the character of $X$ is defined to be the graded trace

+for $v\in V$ and $o(v)$ the zero-mode of the corresponding vertex operator.
+Including zero-modes $o(v)$ ensures that characters of inequivalent simple $V$-modules are linearly independent.
+Thus the $\CC$-linear span of characters is isomorphic to the vector space $\CC[\rep V]$ whose basis elements are labeled by the elements of $[\rep V]$.
+We fix one representative of each equivalence class.
+Abusing notation slightly, we denote this set of representatives by $[\rep V]$ as well.
+Then M\"{o}bius transformations on the linear span of characters define an action of SL$(2,\ZZ)$.
+If $v\in V$ has conformal weight $\mathrm{wt}[v]$ with respect to Zhu's modified vertex operator algebra structure on $V$ \cite{Zhu}, the modular $S$-transformation has the form

+Recall that the fusion rules are defined as the dimensions of spaces of intertwining operators.
+Verlinde's formula for $\ZZ$-graded \VOAs{} is then